Cisco Secure Workload

 6. Cloud access security broker (CASB)

 SASE changes the focal point to the identity of the user and device.
-With traditional network design, we have the on-premises data center that is considered the center of the universe.
+With traditional network design, we have the on-premises data center, considered the universe’s center.
 With SASE, that architecture changes this to match today’s environment and moves the perimeter to the actual user, devices, or PoP with some SASE designs.
-In contrast to the traditional enterprise network and security architectures, the internal data center is the focal point for access.
+In contrast to traditional enterprise networks and security architectures, the internal data center is the focal point for access.

 VPN Security Scenario

 Remote access VPNs are primarily built to allow users outside the perimeter firewall to access resources inside the perimeter firewall.
-As a result, they often follow a hub-and-spoke architecture with users connected by tunnels of various lengths depending on their distance from the data center.
+As a result, they often follow a hub-and-spoke architecture, with users connected by tunnels of various lengths depending on their distance from the data center.
 Traditional VPNs introduce a lot of complexity.
 For example, what do you do if you have multiple sites where users need to access applications?
-With this type of scenario, the cost of management would be high.
+In this scenario, the cost of management would be high.

 What’s happening here is that the tunnel creates an extension between the client device and the application location.
 The tunnel is based on IP addresses on the client device and the remote application.
 Now that there is I.P. connectivity between the client and the application, the network where the application is located is extended to the client.

 However, the client might not sit in an insecure hotel room or from home.
 These may not be sufficiently protected, and such locations should be considered insecure.
 The traditional VPN has many issues to deal with.
-They are user-initiated, and policy often permits split-tunnel VPN where there can be no Internet or cloud traffic inspection.
+It is user-initiated, and policy often permits split-tunnel VPNs without Internet or cloud traffic inspection.

 Clients must pass security controls, and no broad-level access is susceptible to lateral movements.
 Access control is based on an allowlist rather than the traditional blocklist rule.
 Also, other variables present in the request context are used instead of using I.P. addresses as the client identifier.
 As a result, the application is now the access path, not the network.